Updated: May 14

 Day 3.
 Tuesday March 16th

-That night we headed down to Freemont street and did some Axe Throwing at Axe Hole.
+That night we headed down to Fremont street and did some Axe Throwing at Axe Hole.
 Very fun and totally unique.
-Kids had a blast Briana got both axe stuck on the final throw to win the game.
+Kids had a blast.
+Briana got both axe stuck on the final throw to win the game.
 Really cool.

 Vegas was busy.
 For a Tuesday night, it was chaos.
 These huge crowds packed everywhere and having these half-assed mask mandates that were just for show.
 Total theater.
 It was silly.